raspberrypilearning/n-days-of-christmas/worksheet.md

 	def display_song(days):
 	```

-1. You're going to keep the last five lines of the traditional song as they are, so the number of noun:verb pairs you will need is 5 less than the number of days.
+1. You're going to keep the last five lines of the traditional song as they are, so the number of noun:verb pairs you will need is five fewer than the number of days.

 	```python
 	def display_song(days):